-Endometriosis is a female health disorder that occurs when cells from the lining of the womb (uterus) grow in other areas of the body.
-This can lead to pain, irregular bleeding, and problems getting pregnant (infertility).
+Endometriosis occurs when cells from the lining of your womb (uterus) grow in other areas of your body.
+This can cause pain, heavy bleeding, bleeding between periods, and problems getting pregnant (infertility).

-Every month, a woman's ovaries produce hormones that tell the cells lining the uterus (womb) to swell and get thicker.
-The body removes these extra cells from the womb lining (endometrium) when you get your period.
+Every month, a woman's ovaries produce hormones that tell the cells lining the uterus to swell and get thicker.
+Your uterus sheds these cells along with blood and tissue through your vagina when you have your period.

 Pain is the main symptom of endometriosis.
-A woman with endometriosis may have:
+You may have:

-Note: There may be no symptoms.
-Some women with a large number of tissue implants in their pelvis have no pain at all, while some women with milder disease have severe pain.
+You may not have any symptoms.
+Some women with a lot of tissue in their pelvis have no pain at all, while some women with milder disease have severe pain.

 Exams and Tests

-The health care provider will perform a physical exam, including a pelvic exam.
-Tests that are done to help diagnose endometriosis include:
+Your health care provider will perform a physical exam, including a pelvic exam.
+You may have one of these tests to help diagnose the disease:

-Endometriosis can lead to problems getting pregnant (infertility).
-Not all women, especially those with mild endometriosis, will have infertility.
-Laparoscopy to remove scarring related to the condition may help improve your chances of becoming pregnant.
-If it does not, fertility treatments should be considered.
+Endometriosis can lead to problems getting pregnant.
+However, most women with mild symptoms can still get pregnant.
+Laparoscopy to remove growths and scar tissue may help improve your chances of becoming pregnant.
+If it does not, you may want to consider fertility treatments.

 Other complications of endometriosis include:

-Very rarely, cancer may develop in the areas of endometriosis after menopause.
+Very rarely, cancer may develop in the areas of tissue growth after menopause.

 Call for an appointment with your health care provider if: